 Here's an example of how to calculate overhead in a construction project:

 Let's assume we have a construction company working on a project.
-To calculate the overhead costs, we consider both fixed and variable expenses.
+To have overhead cost formula, we consider both fixed and variable expenses.

 Fixed Overhead Costs: